namaeconde/web-visual-assist/README.md

 * [Nextjs][nextjslink] - The web framework used
 * [Material Tailwindcss][materialtailwindlink] - The tailwind css web framework used
 * [Anthropic API][anthropiclink] - The AI used for content generation
+* [Jotai][jotailink] - The react state management used for user onboarding status updates
 ## Authors

 * **Namae Conde** - *Initial work* - [namaeconde][githublink]